Toy blocks and other construction toys might not be as flashy as battery-powered robots or video games.

 In a study sponsored by Mega Bloks, researchers gave blocks to middle- and low-income toddlers (Christakis et al 2007).
 The kids ranged in age from 1.5 to 2.5 years, and were randomly assigned to receive one of two treatments.

-• Kids in control group did not get blocks until the end of the study.
+2. Kids in the control group did not get blocks until the end of the study.
 The parents of these kids received no instructions about block play.

 After six months, each parent completed a follow-up interview that included an assessment of the child's verbal ability (the MacArthur-Bates Communicative Development Inventories).